Review: Lenovo Yoga 900-13ISK

 - I haven't tried it yet, but would a stylus work on the touch screen for taking notes?
 Anyone?

 - While I don't play games very often, there are times when I fire up Guild Wars 2 and take some time to relax.
 However, the graphics card isn't that fantastic, but it gets you by.
+The laptop isn't like a gaming laptop, but it still performs well.

 As I continue to use the Lenovo, I'll probably add more to this list.